-Turning to a combination of historical crises, then-past pandemics and recessions, both-allows us to consider events that in many ways more closely mirror current circumstances, and whose contextual differences can themselves be informative of our current situation First, and most crucially, these events have had time to fully unfold: the short-, medium-, and long-run consequences of these events can be directly observed.
-Second, the diverse array of historical events, settings, and mechanisms provides a set of reasonable analogues for COVID-19, even as our understanding of COVID-19 evolves.
-Third, the economic history literature shows how much can be learned with clever analysis of even incomplete or imperfect data.
-The problem of missing and inaccurate health data is unfortunately directly relevant to assessing the spread of COVID-19, given, for instance, current issues with testing and coordination.
+Turning to a combination of historical crises, then-past pandemics and recessions, both-allows us to consider events that in many ways more closely mirror current circumstances, and whose contextual differences can themselves be informative of our current situation.5 More to the point, the historical nature of past pandemics and recessions offers distinct advantages when trying to understand the potential impacts of COVID-19, and formulate policies for recovery.
+First, events have had time to fully unfold: the short-, medium-, and long-run consequences of these events can be fully observed.
+Second, the economic history literature shows how much can be learned with clever analysis of even incomplete or imperfect data.
+Missing and inaccurate health data is unfortunately directly relevant to assessing the spread of COVID-19, given, for instance, current issues with testing and coordination.
+Finally, historical events are viewed with a certain level of emotional remove that is difficult to achieve when discussing current circumstances: the devastating human toll of these events and the unsettling tradeoffs between health and economic growth are perhaps easier to grapple with when we ourselves are not the data points.
 Thus, a historical perspective allows us to use rich data to look at not only the short-term effects of crises like COVID-19 on health, labor, and human capital, but also the long-term and intergenerational impacts along these dimensions for both individuals and the wider economy.
 In so doing, it can offer us insight on the current crisis-telling us what to look for, what to prepare for, and what data we ought to collect now.
-Put another way, understanding the lingering health and economic impacts of these past crises offers valuable insight for anticipating and responding to the potential long-term effects of COVID-19.
+Put another way, understanding the lingering health and economic impacts of these past crises offers valuable insight for anticipating and responding to the potential long-term impacts of COVID-19.

-To examine how history can inform our view of the coronavirus pandemic and associated policy responses as they relate to longrun wellbeing, we begin in Section II by reviewing the features of COVID-19 that will determine its potential health and economic impacts, and placing these features in historical context.
+To examine how history can inform our view of the coronavirus pandemic and associated policy responses, we begin in Section II by reviewing the features of COVID-19 that will determine its potential health and economic impacts, and provide some context on these metrics with reference to a diverse range of historical analogues, each with a different set of fundamental characteristics.
 Then, in Sections III and IV, respectively, we narrow our focus to two of the closest analogues to the current pandemic-one, the 1918 influenza pandemic, which speaks to "direct" health-channel effects; and another, the Great Depression, which speaks to "indirect" effects through the labor market and wider economy.
-There, we review the economic literature on the short- and long-term effects on cohorts exposed to these massive shocks, and discuss how these shortrun experiences can give rise to lasting, and sometimes hidden, damage.
-We conclude by discussing what economic historians and researchers of COVID-19 can offer each other.
+There, we review the economic literature on the short- and long-term effects on individuals and cohorts exposed to these massive shocks.
+In Section V, we consider effects at the intersection of health and economic growth, and pandemic mortality.
+Finally, in Section VI, we conclude by discussing what economic historians and researchers of COVID-19 can offer each other.

-2. Features of COVID-19 in historical context
+II.
+Features of COVID-19 in Historical Context